danimarinova/web/_pages/papers.md

 ---  -->

-**Marinova, Dani M. "Involved but Not Responsible: Paternity Leave and the Division of Care."**
+**Marinova, Dani M. "Involved but Not Responsible?
+Paternity Leave and the Division of Care."**

 <details>
 <summary>Abstract</summary>